ComPlat/smart-add/README.md

 ## Parsing spreadsheets

 Accepted spreadsheet file extensions: <https://docs.sheetjs.com/docs/miscellany/formats>
-To parse your uploaded spreadsheet file correctly, the following header items should be given.
 Elements can be nested, e.g. 2 samples with 3 analyses in 1 reaction.

 ### Reaction